vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

 ![image](/assets/2025-04-26/050.png)

-## Extract the access token from the XML body and store it in a property, using XPath
+## Use XPath to extract the access token from the XML body and store it in a property

-In this step we apply the XPath command "//AccessToken" to the XML body to get the Access token and store in an internal property.
+We apply the XPath command `//AccessToken` to the XML body in order to get the access token and store it in an internal property.

 ![image](/assets/2025-04-26/060.png)

-## 5. Get the access token from the property and put it into the header, Prepare the body for the next call
+## Add a header with our access token.

-We need to prepare header and body for the next call of the Peakboard Hub API.
-For the header we use the stored access token from the property and store it together with the literal "Bearer".
+We add an `Authorization` header, in order to authenticate our API calls.
+We set the header to `Bearer`, combined with our access token.

 ![image](/assets/2025-04-26/070.png)